Bachelor of Science in Civil Engineering

 Please note that requirements and course offerings may change, and you should consult your advisor to ensure your course schedule meets your individual needs.

-In addition to University core curriculum requirements, the bachelor's degree program in civil engineering requires coursework in four areas:
+In addition to University core curriculum requirements, the bachelor's degree in civil engineering requires coursework in four areas:

 - Math and physical sciences